Deposit $10 And Get $20 Of Free Play!

 The PokerStars player rewards program has undergone a number of controversial changes over the past 10 years.
 The current program rewards players with reward points any time they play any of the real money products offered by PokerStars.

 The points earned will fill an on-screen progress bar and once that bar fills, players can then open chests filled with rewards specifically tailored for them based on their activity.
-The value of the chests range from $0.60 up to $700!
-Players will earn bigger rewards from higher value chests by continuously earning enough points to open chests.
+The value of the chests ranges from $0.60 up to $700!
+Players will earn bigger rewards from higher-value chests by continuously earning enough points to open chests.

-While the tournament action on PokerStars.com runs non-stop, there are a number of events which have become an important part of the schedule.
+While the tournament action on PokerStars.com runs non-stop, there are a number of events that have become an important part of the schedule.